octohost/octohost/README.md

 PERMISSION	457992882886	octohost	ALLOWS	tcp	80	80	FROM	CIDR	0.0.0.0/0	ingress
 ```

 3\.
-Create a running instance using your AMI and security group:
+Create a running instance using your AMI (or use ami-2a33a81a) and security group:

 `ec2-run-instances --key your-key -g sg-groupid ami-yourAMI --region us-west-2`